Buying a Home in the Twin Cities

 - Paying more than you planned is a very common pitfall when your home buying decision relies too heavily on emotional factors.
 If you feel you must have a particular house at all costs, you may offer more than you had planned for in your housing budget.
 Paying too much is especially likely if you are involved in a bidding war for a particular home.
 A recent survey by Bankrate found that 7 percent of homebuyers suffered remorse due to high mortgage payments.
 Avoid this pitfall, don’t talk yourself into spending more than you feel comfortable with for a house.

 - Making compromises on basic needs is another way buyers talk themselves into the wrong home.
 Clients of mine, considering their future needs, wanted a three-bedroom house.
-While searching listings online, they found a two-bedroom with a kitchen and a back yard they fell in love with and convinced themselves they could manage with two bedrooms.
+While searching listings online, they found a two-bedroom with a kitchen and a backyard they fell in love with and convinced themselves they could manage two bedrooms.
 Nothing I said could change their minds.
 They fell into the 17 percent of homebuyers that regretted buying the wrong size house.
-Two years later they contacted me to list their home and help them buy a three-bedroom.
+Two years later, they contacted me to list their home and help them buy a three-bedroom.

 - In the same Bankrate survey, 10 percent of homeowners experience buyers' remorse because they bought in the wrong location.
 A couple of downsizing empty-nester clients listed their suburban family home, located in a community where they had lived for 30 years.
-Their plan was to buy a smaller property or a townhouse in the same general location.
-Soon after receiving an offer on their home, they decided instead to experience the urban city lifestyle and live in the heart of all the action.
+They planned to buy a smaller property or a townhouse in the exact general location.
+Soon after receiving an offer on their home, they decided to experience the urban city lifestyle and live in the heart of all the action.
 They fell in love with a downtown condo with a magnificent view and made a quick buying decision based entirely on emotion.
 Sadly they soon came to hate the drive back to visit friends and participate in activities they enjoyed in the suburbs.

-All of the buying mistakes above would not have happened if the buyers had used more head and less heart in their decision.
-When purchasing a home, a list of wants and needs is a necessity.
+All of the buying mistakes above would not have happened if the buyers had used more heads and less heart in their decision.
+When purchasing a home, a list of wants and needs is necessary.
 Needs should not be an area for compromise.
 Ignoring the upper limits of your housing budget can lead to credit card debt and sleepless nights worrying about paying the mortgage.
-Adding a bedroom may be impossible, but you can always renovate a kitchen or a bath.
+Adding a bedroom may be impossible, but you can constantly renovate a kitchen or a bath.
 The reality of adopting a whole new lifestyle is often not as romantic as fantasizing about it.
 Do not make hasty home-buying decisions without exploring all the possibilities.

 The Pros of Logic Driven Decisions

 Some buyers make data-driven buying decisions and leave emotion out of the process.
-They focus on price, resale value, taxes and the stats of other homes in the area.
-They consider the property they purchase as an investment rather than a home.
+They focus on price, resale value, taxes, and the stats of other homes in the area.
+They consider the property they purchase as an investment rather than a house.
 They have less risk and less unpleasant surprises because they generally have thought about every scenario before they decide to buy.

 The Cons of Ignoring Your Emotions.